 While you can mix and match any deductions to reach the threshold, charitable giving is an easy lever to pull to put you over the top.
 Accelerating your giving and donating two years of contributions in one year can go a long way to helping you reach the threshold.
 It can also help you give more to charity and save more on taxes in the long run.

-Take this simple example.
-Let’s say you and your spouse own your home with no mortgage, and your annual property taxes are $12,000.
+Take this simple example.3 Let’s say you and your spouse own your home with no mortgage, and your annual property taxes are $12,000.
 You usually give about $10,000 annually to a nonprofit.
-Your itemized deductions would total $20,000 (the new law caps your property tax deduction at $10,000).
-If these are your only deductions, it would make sense to take the higher $24,000 standard deduction.
+Taking into account the $10,000 cap on your property tax deduction, your itemized deductions total $20,000.
+If these are your only deductions, it makes sense to take the higher $24,400 standard deduction.

 Donors who have variable income or the flexibility to defer or accelerate income can take advantage of this strategy for potentially greater tax efficiencies.